What to Do When Your Doctor Won’t Fully Support Your Disability Claim

 What to Do When a Doctor Will Not Fully Support a Disability Claim

-Why Does A Doctor’s Opinion Matter In A Disability Claim?
+Why Does a Doctor’s Opinion Matter in a Disability Claim?

 A doctor’s opinion matters because insurers rely heavily on medical evidence to evaluate whether a claimant meets the policy’s definition of disability.
 The treating physician is often the primary source of information about diagnosis, symptoms, and functional limitations.